 Shared subscription is a load-balancing consumption method.
-Multiple clients belonging to the same shared subscription group distribute and receive subscribed messages in a round-robin manner.
-Therefore, it is commonly referred to as consumer load balancing.
+Since multiple clients in the same shared subscription group distribute and receive subscribed messages in a round-robin manner, it is also referred to as consumer load balancing.

-As shown in the figure below, the publisher has published 4 messages: M1, M2, M3, M4.
-Clients Client-0 and Client-1 consume the subscribed topic messages in a shared subscription manner.
-This is different from the default MQTT Pub/Sub.
-Client-0 only consumed M1 and M3; Client-1 only consumed M2 and M4.
+As shown in the figure below, the publisher publishes 4 messages: M1, M2, M3, and M4.
+Clients Client-0 and Client-1 consume the subscribed messages from the topic through a shared subscription.
+Unlike the default MQTT Pub/Sub model, Client-0 only consumes M1 and M3, while Client-1 only consumes M2 and M4.

-In the standard MQTT protocol, Shared Subscription (Shared Subscription) is a new feature added in MQTT 5.0.
-However, Tencent Cloud Message Queue MQTT Edition has enhanced this feature on the server-side.
-In addition to clients of version 5.0, it also supports clients of versions 3.1 and 3.1.1.
-Clients of versions 3.1 and 3.1.1 can directly subscribe according to the usage specifications of Shared Subscription.
+In the standard MQTT protocol, Shared Subscription is a new feature introduced in MQTT 5.0.
+However, TDMQ for MQTT enhances this feature on the server-side.
+In addition to MQTT 5.0 clients, it also supports MQTT 3.1 and 3.1.1 clients, which can subscribe directly according to the usage guidelines of Shared Subscription.

 Restrictions and Limitations

 A single cluster supports a maximum of 20 shared subscription groups.
-Each shared subscription group allows up to 10 subscription expressions.
-The aggregate TPS limit for subscription and unsubscription requests per shared subscription group is 10.
+Each group allows up to 10 subscription expressions.
+The TPS limit for subscription and unsubscription requests per shared subscription group is 10.
 A single shared subscription group can accommodate up to 1,024 clients.
-When these limits are reached, client subscription requests (SUBSCRIBE) will return errors.
-For Platinum Edition clusters requiring special quota adjustments, you may submit a ticket to contact us for assistance.
+When these limits are reached, client subscription requests (SUBSCRIBE) trigger an error.
+For Platinum Edition clusters requiring quota adjustments, submit a ticket to contact us.
 Prerequisites

 Using Shared Subscription to Subscribe to Messages

-2. Click Resource > Cluster in the left sidebar.
-After selecting a region, click the "ID" of the target cluster to enter the cluster basic information page.
+2. In the left sidebar, choose Resource > Cluster, select a region, and click the ID of the target cluster to go to the cluster basic information page.

 3. Select the Shared Subscription Group tab, click Create to create a shared subscription group, and fill in the following fields in the pop-up window as required: